Review: Bulgaria's Coworking Bansko In Eastern Europe

 As for the cost of living in Bulgaria, if you’re coming from North America, Western Europe, or Australia/NZ, you’re probably going to find it remarkably affordable.
 For $280 USD, we had a pretty fantastic two-bedroom apartment about two kilometers from the co-working space.
 That didn’t include utilities, which ran about another $15.

 Food was also super cheap in Bansko, and much tastier than we’d been led to believe.
 Eating out for $5 USD per meal was pretty easy.
 And the cost of drinks?
 Super affordable.
-Even better, during the summer, Bansko has a farmer’s market where fresh fruit and veggies are a bargain (and freshly grilled sausage patties aren’t to be missed).
+Even better, during the summer, Bankso has a farmer’s market where fresh fruit and veggies are a bargain (and freshly grilled sausage patties aren’t to be missed).
 Don’t worry, if you miss the farmer’s market; the local fruit and veg stands were just as affordable.
+There’s a terrific cafe that sells terrific sandwiches right next door, and just a few minutes walk from the original coworking location is a wonderful plaza lined with restaurants, most with outdoor seating.
+It was one of our favorite places to go.

 It was pretty easy to eat well in Bulgaria!

-AMENITIES: Coworking Bansko has most of the usual amenities: super-fast internet, all the tea and coffee you can drink, printing, kitchens with refrigerators and microwaves, 24/7 access to two locations (up the mountain and down the mountain; more on that later), and there are other add-ons including receiving mail, locker storage, bikes to rent, and a fixed desk if you need one.
+Coworking Bansko has most of the usual amenities: super-fast internet, all the tea and coffee you can drink, printing, kitchens with refrigerators and microwaves, 24/7 access to two locations (the gondola location up the mountain and down the mountain; more on that later), and there are other add-ons including receiving mail, locker storage, bikes to rent, and a fixed desk if you need one.

 What isn’t extra — and this is one of the things we loved about CWB — are ergonomic chairs and large, custom-made desks for digital nomads.
 Given some of the rickety pieces of junk we’ve had to spend eight hours a day sitting in, the chairs here are awesome.

 CWB recently expanded to include a second location up-the-mountain.
-(Technically, their original location down-the-mountain is two separate spaces, but they’re less than ten meters apart, so I count them as one space.
-Brent counts them as two, but I’m writing this review and he isn’t.)
-We haven’t seen the second location, but the original location includes a small outdoor section with a BBQ, two hammocks and long picnic table that made a nice spot to eat lunch.
+(Technically, their original location down-the-mountain is two separate spaces, but they’re less than ten meters apart, so I count them as one space.)
+We haven’t seen the second location up by the gondola, but the original location includes a small outdoor section with a BBQ, two hammocks and long picnic table that made a nice spot to eat lunch.

-COMMUNITY: Bansko was our first experience with strictly co-working, as opposed to “co-living” (where you work and live in the same location with the same people).
-Without the co-living aspect, we were a little worried about feeling isolated at Coworking Bansko.
+Bansko was our first experience with strictly coworking, as opposed to “coliving” (where you work and live in the same location with the same people).
+Without the coliving aspect, we were a little worried about feeling isolated at Coworking Bansko.

 And we have to mention Bansko’s many hot springs and mineral baths.
 Almost every Thursday, a group from CWB piled into a van for a short drive to the Izgreva Hot Springs to soak for a couple of hours, followed by some delicious food (transportation was $2 USD, entry another $7).